-Grady is member and Technical Director of Verus Research (formerly XL Scientific, LLC) where he is responsible for identifying opportunities, crafting novel solutions, and managing program execution.
+Grady is member and Chief Operating Officer of Verus Research (formerly XL Scientific, LLC) where he is responsible for identifying opportunities, crafting novel solutions, and managing program execution.
 Currently, he leads efforts to standardize the HPM effects testing methodology across the Defense Department, develop a web-based directed energy metadata database, and create a novel tool to measure the recuperation time of electronic networks.

 From 2011 to 2015, Grady was a senior engineer and business development lead and later director of the Scientific Division of TechFlow, Inc. In these roles, he was responsible for division-wide forecasting, program execution, and business development, as well as management of various HPM effects testing efforts on digital electronics and small marine engines.